ckaestne/seai/lectures/22_summary/all.md

 Source: Patel, Kayur, James Fogarty, James A. Landay, and Beverly Harrison. "[Investigating statistical machine learning as a tool for software development](http://www.kayur.org/papers/chi2008.pdf)."
 In Proc.
 CHI, 2008.

-Notes:
-This figure shows the result from a controlled experiment in which participants had 2 sessions of 2h each to build a model.
-Whenever the participants evaluated a model in the process, the accuracy is recorded.
-These plots show the accuracy improvements over time, showing how data scientists make incremental improvements through frequent iteration.